DupieM/final_project/README.md

 # Getting Started
 ## Prerequisites
-You will need to have the react app dowloaded on your device.
+You will need to have the React app downloaded on your device.
-You will also need visual studio code to can use the react app function.
+You will also need Visual Studio code to use the React app function.

 ## How to install
 Clone the project repository as follow: